RevenueCat/docs/docs/projects/connect-a-store.md

 ---
-title: Connect a Store
+title: Connect to a Store
-sidebar_label: Connect a Store
+sidebar_label: Connect to a Store
 slug: connect-a-store
 excerpt: Connect your project to App Store Connect, Google Play Console, and more
 ---